 Yes, though it is more difficult.
 Therapy focuses on making incremental changes within the constraints you are managing.
 This might involve setting smaller boundaries, identifying what can be delegated or reduced, or finding ways to create brief periods of genuine rest within your existing schedule.
 Some people benefit from taking medical leave if that is an option.
 Others work through burnout while remaining employed.
 Both paths are valid, and the approach adjusts accordingly.

 Look for someone who understands burnout as a structural issue, not a personal failing.
 A good therapist will ask about the conditions that led to burnout, not just how you feel about it.
 They should be able to discuss practical boundary-setting alongside deeper psychological patterns.
-For expats, working with someone who understands the specific pressures of living abroad, and who speaks your first language, makes a significant difference in how effectively you can work.
+If you are living in a culture that is not your own, working with someone who understands those specific pressures, and who speaks your first language, makes a significant difference in how effectively you can work.

 From people who came to therapy for burnout.